CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 * Spawn_defender(position): Method to spawn defender at a certain position on the map

 ### Collaborators
-Player, Enemy, Defender, Weaponable, Collidable, IndividualCharacter
+Player, Enemy, Defender, Weaponable, Collidable, GameCharacter

 ---